aurelia/cli/README.md

 This library is part of the [Aurelia](http://www.aurelia.io/) platform and contains its CLI implementation.
 To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.aurelia.io/) and [our email list](http://eepurl.com/ces50j).
 We also invite you to [follow us on twitter](https://twitter.com/aureliaeffect).
 If you have questions look around our [Discourse forums](https://discourse.aurelia.io/), chat in our [community on Gitter](https://gitter.im/aurelia/discuss) or use [stack overflow](http://stackoverflow.com/search?q=aurelia).
 Documentation can be found [in our developer hub](http://aurelia.io/docs).

+** Aurelia CLI v2 has deprecated bin name "au", replaced it with "au1".** We decided to reserve bin name "au" for upcoming Aurelia 2.
+More to come ...

 ## Documentation

 You can read documentation on the cli [here](https://aurelia.io/docs/cli).
 If you would like to help improve this documentation, visit [aurelia/documentation](https://github.com/aurelia/documentation/tree/master/current/en-us/11.%20cli).